Cart 0

 unnamed (4).png

 The Preschool Circle is a nurturing, weekly program designed for refugee children ages 2-5.
-Through themed play and caring mentorship, we build early literacy, math, motor, and school readiness skills — laying the essential foundation for lifelong learning and success.
+Through themed play and caring mentorship, we build early literacy, math, motor, and school readiness skills — laying the foundation for lifelong learning.

 SOME OF THE SKILLS OUR PROGRAM FOCUSES ON: